 If there was ever a film that’s the equivalent of a Stephen King wet dream, this is it.
 Cage is crazy good here.
 This is gonzo filmmaking that’s extremely violent, won’t be accepted by mass audiences, and is maybe too unyielding.
 Tough to watch, easy to admire.

-Red Miller (Nicolas Cage at his most gonzo, no other way to describe it) is leading a happy, peaceful life with his wife, the title character Mandy (Andrea Riseborough of Birdman, Oblivion and my personal favourite, Disconnect).
-They live in what appears to a forested area in the pacific northwest.
+Red Miller (Nicolas Cage at his most gonzo, no other way to describe it) is leading a happy, peaceful life with his wife, the title character Mandy (Andrea Riseborough of Birdman, Oblivion, and my personal favorite, Disconnect).
+They live in what appears to be a forested area in the pacific northwest.
 Then, in what must be the equivalent of a mental forest fire, all hell breaks loose.